illinois-cs241/illinois-cs241.github.io/_pages/quiz_topics.md

 ---
 ## Overview

+These are *not* the PrairleLearn quizzes that are part of your weekly lab.

-Quizzes are available at [PrairieLearn](https://prairielearn.engr.illinois.edu)
+There are 7 graded Quizzes available at [PrairieLearn](https://https://www.prairielearn.org/)

 Quizzes may be retaken without penality and are due the last day of instruction at UIUC ie. *The day before Reading Day.*